hawkrives/svg-diplomacy/README.md

 	```
 	Replace `app_name` with the name of the Parse app, and supply the `applicationId` and `masterKey` from the Parse app in the matching fields above.
 - Run `parse deploy` from within the `backend/` directory to push the cloud code to the parse app.
-- `gulp build` (or `gulp watch`)
+- `make build` (or `make watch`)

 ## Random Notes
 If you feel like node_modules is getting really big, try this:

 - Go into the folder
-- Run `npm dedupe`
+- Run `make node-shrink`
 - Install `dmn` (`npm i -g dmn`)
 - Run `dmn clean`

-`npm dedupe` runs through NPM's conflict resolution algorithm and takes extra time to de-duplicate packages inside node_modules. `dmn` looks through the packages that are installed and removes extraneous files; tests, docs, etc. I haven't experienced a problem with either of them yet, and they usually represent about a two-fold decrease in the size of my node_modules folder.
+`make node-shrink` runs two commands: `npm dedupe` and `npm prune`. `npm dedupe` runs through NPM's conflict resolution algorithm and takes extra time to de-duplicate packages inside node_modules. `dmn` looks through the packages that are installed and removes extraneous files; tests, docs, etc. I haven't experienced a problem with either of them yet, and they usually represent about a two-fold decrease in the size of my node_modules folder. `npm prune` removes things that aren't explicitly required in the `package.json`.